How It All Started

 In the early 1970s we returned to Ohio where as an Assistant Attorney General I was in-house counsel to the Ohio State Highway Patrol.
 I lectured on criminal justice at the Patrol Academy and as an Adjunct Professor for Park College.
 I also found time to play a little tennis, run a few 10ks, and co-author the "Ohio Drug Abuse Control Act Training Manual."

 In 1975 I joined a great group of people in a Columbus litigation firm where I remained for over 25 years as an associate and then partner.
 In private practice I specialized in representing injured railroad workers and those seriously injured by faulty products.
-In its present form the firm is Blumenstiel, Huhn, Adams & Evans LLC.

 In the mid-1990s I began thinking more and more about a writing career.
 I started putting pen to paper one afternoon each week, finding the experience intoxicating.
 Through the enthusiastic support and assistance of a law partner I was able to slowly shift away from my law practice, in the process penning two novels.

 Then the blocks fell into place.
 I was able to blend my interests in sports, history, and writing.
 As a member of the Society for American Baseball Research (SABR) I am dedicated to enriching the experience of today's baseball fan by recalling the life and times of those player's who made the game into "America's Pastime."
 For me it has been a most satisfying journey.
-I hope the fruits of my efforts to date satisfies you, the reader, as well.
+I hope the fruits of my efforts to date satisfy you, the reader, as well.